 - More aligned with the aim to eat whole foods: Health messaging often encourages the consumption of whole plant foods.
 Aiming for similar goals with animal-based foods is probably not a bad idea either.

 - Lower in saturated fat than certain options: It may come as a surprise that the pork fat is lower in saturated fat than certain plant-based fats (like coconut oil).
 The option that is lowest in saturated fat would be a small spritz of cooking oil spray.
-(You’ll miss out on getting lacy egg edges with the spray, though.)

 - Most delicious option: This one is entirely subjective, but I would argue that the pork fat wins on taste compared to vegetable oils.